Third Annual Chapel Block Party combines fun with fellowship

-Andrea Bustamante, spouse of U.S. Air Force Tech.
-Sgt.
-Benjamin Ballcarce, a boom operator assigned to the 9th Air Refueling Squadron, helps Lucas Ballcarce shoot a basketball during a Chapel Block Party at Travis Air Force Base, California, Aug.
+The Travis Air Force Base Chapel hosted its third annual Chapel Block Party, bringing together Airmen, dependents and local faith communities to build connections and further strengthen Travis’ bond with local partners and residents, Aug.
 7, 2025.
-The event, held at the First Street Chapel parking lot, featured a bounce house, games, free food and outreach tables from several organizations, including participation from faith-based groups in Suisun, Vacaville and Fairfield.
-(U.S. Air Force photo by Gary Edwards)
+The event was held at the First Street Chapel parking lot and featured a bounce house, games, food and outreach tables from several organizations with participation including many faith-based groups based in Vacaville and Fairfield.

+According to U.S. Air Force Col. Heather Bodwell, 60th Wing Staff Agency chaplain, the event began in 2023 to help service members assigned to Travis connect with off-base faith communities.
+She emphasized that “connecting members to off-base resources supports the chaplain’s core mission.”

+When asked how the organizations were selected and invited to base the chaplain explained “We have a compiled list of local clergies from both cities, and we send invitations out annually through those groups,” the chaplain explained.
+“Security forces also helped us vet and sponsor attendees through the base entry process.”

 |Date Taken: